 If you want to know how to become an entrepreneur you can read our checklist Starting a business in the Netherlands.
-You have to register your company with the Netherlands Chamber of Commerce (Kamer van Koophandel, KVK).
-The Netherlands Chamber of Commerce will then sign you up with the Dutch Tax and Customs Administration (Belastingdienst) and provide you with a VAT number.
-The registration fee is 50 euros.
+You have to register your company with the Netherlands Chamber of Commerce (KVK).
+You pay a one-time fee for this.
+KVK will then forward your details to the Dutch Tax and Customs Administration (Belastingdienst), and they will provide you with a VAT number and a VAT-ID.

 Consequences for student finance

-Did you start studying before 1 September 2015 or are you currently enrolled in secondary vocational education (MBO)?
-Then you can earn a maximum of € 14,682.96 in additional income.
-If you earn more than the maximum additional income (in Dutch), you must stop your student finance.
+Did you start studying before 1 September 2015?
+Then you fall under the old student finance system.
+You can earn a maximum of € 16,121.60 in additional income (in 2023).
+If you earn more than this, you must end your student finance.

 Internship at your own company

 It is possible to do an internship or graduate at your own company.
 There are educational institutions that encourage student entrepreneurs with a Top Entrepreneurs scheme.
 Ask your (future) educational institution about the options.